SATURDAY, 1 AUGUST 1942

 IJN - Eight D3A2 Val bomb Rabi (Milne Bay), escorted by seven A6M3 Zeros (five from Tainan Kû and two from 2nd Kû).
 The Tainan Kokutai Zeros strafe No. 1 Strip (Gurney Field).
 Allied fighters shot down 2 D3A2: D3A Val Koyamada and D3A Yoshinaga and four Zeros from the Tainan Kû were lost including: A6M piloted by Lt.
 Yamashita, A6M3 piloted by PO1C Yamashita and A6M3 piloted by NP Ninomiya were shot down.
 A6M3 piloted by PO2C Kakimoto ditched and was later taken prisoner.
 Also, while flying cover over Buna, 3 Tainan Kû A6M3 were opposed to B-26 and P-39.
 Lost is A6M3 Zero piloted by PO/3 Takeô Matsuda, shot down and killed and another Zero was damaged.

 FRIDAY, 28 AUGUST 1942

 ALASKA (11th AF): Three B-17s bomb Kiska, lost is B-17E 41-9126.
 All available B-24s and two flights of P-38s fly air cover

 over Nazan Bay off Atka.
-An attack mission to Attu is cancelled due to weather.
+An attack mission to Attu is cancelled due to bad weather.

-CBI (CATF): In French Indochina, 8 B-25s hit barracks and ammunition dumps at
+CBI (CATF): In French Indochina, eight B-25s hit barracks and ammunition dumps at

 Hoang Su Phi and a fuel dump at Phu Lo; this is the largest force of B-25s used